 Many will point to the existence of morality as proof of the existence of God.

 There is an underlying current in Christian teaching which never seems to stay dormant for long which suggests that there is no way to be moral without being a Christian, or overarching, there is no morality without God.
-It stems from the belief that we are all the vilest creatures on the planet, and that only by the knowledge of God can we ever hope to be able to learn to let God do good through us.
-Yet we need a list of commandments telling us not to kill, covet, or lie, because without it, we wouldn’t know right from wrong.
+It stems from the belief that we are all the vilest creatures on the planet, and that only by the knowledge and influence of God can we ever hope to be able to learn to let God do good through us.
+So on the one hand we are supposed to let God do the work, and yet we have a list of Ten Commandments as if we are doing the work.
+Whether we look to faith or to works, the theme is that without Him, we wouldn’t know right from wrong.

-Some Christians even go so far as to say that atheists are not fit to procreate or to teach in schools or to be lawmakers, because they lie, or they’ll steal you blind without remorse, or that they encourage incest because they have no conscience and no moral compass.
+Some Christians even go so far as to say that atheists are not fit to procreate or to teach in schools or to be lawmakers, because they lie, or they’ll steal without remorse, or that they encourage incest because they have no conscience and no moral compass.
+This of course is completely ignoring the fact that many Christians are far from being a paragon of virtue who find their way into the news for their sex crimes, theft, or lying under oath.

-But there is already an evolutionary advantage to being orderly and chosing to do good, and already an innate desire to treat others in a way that we ourselves like to be treated, as we have empathy for the feelings and needs of others.
+But there is already an evolutionary advantage for any species to be orderly and chosing to do good, and already an innate desire to treat others in a way that we ourselves like to be treated, as we have empathy for the feelings and needs of others.
 These displays of empathy have been observed and documented in religionless intelligent species such as dogs, elephants, and chimpanzees, even squirrels.

 Morality means so many different things to different people depending on how it is filtered through their own religious beliefs.
 Morality, instead of coming from God, is often shaped by how people perceive the will of God for their life.